- What kind of videos are you looking for?

 Why aren't my video views updating?

-The view count on video pages only updates a couple of times an hours; it doesn't update in real time.
+The view count on video pages updates a couple of times an hour; it doesn't update in real time.

 Check your page once a day - or every couple of days - and you'll see the view count increase.